-Such a result should not be surprising in view of the predictions of quantum mechanics.
-Specifically, for a physical system prepared in an eigenstate of an observable o, the Born rule predicts that the probability of measuring the corresponding eigenvalue is (non-contextually) 1.
-Nevertheless, it is important to place a bound on the degree of non-classicality [15, 16] that we can guarantee.
+Indeed this should not be surprising in view of the predictions of quantum mechanics.
+Specifically, for a physical system prepared in the state $|\psi\rangle$, the Born rule predicts that measurement of the projection observable P{ψ} should give the value 1 (noncontextually) with probability 1.
+Nevertheless, it is important to place a bound on the degree of nonclassicality [22,23] that we can guarantee.
+In fact, it is possible to go further than we have and define v_a to noncontextually assign the value 0 to each observable appearing on a "ray" of the star in Fig. 1.
+This is a consequence of the fact no two observables on differing "rays" are compatible.

-It turns out, however, that there are pairs of observables (belonging to different contexts) such that at most one of them can be assigned the value 1 by an admissible assignment function under which $\mathcal{O}$ is non-contextual.
-This finding is somewhat stronger than a similar result by Kochen and Specker [2, 7] derived from the (as Specker used to call them [17]) "bug"-type orthogonality diagrams (a sub-diagram of their diagram $\Gamma_1$ ), as not all observables are assumed to be value definite.
+However, in the following we show that one cannot go much further than this.
+Specifically, in what are the main theoretical results of the paper, we show that there are pairs of observables (belonging to different contexts) such that at most one of them can be assigned the value 1 by an admissible assignment function under which \mathcal{O} is noncontextual.
+This finding is somewhat stronger than a similar result by Kochen and Specker [3,20] derived from the (as Specker used to call them [24]) "bug"-type orthogonality diagrams (a subdiagram of their diagram Γ_1), as not all observables are assumed to be value definite.
 Instead, an observable is only deduced to be value definite where the admissibility of v requires it to be so.

-This difference allows us to deduce an even stronger result, with particular relevance to quantum random number generators: there are pairs of observables such that, if one of them is assigned the value 1 by an admissible assignment function under which $\mathcal{O}$ is non-contextual, the other must be value indefinite.
-In light of Theorem 10, this is the best guarantee of located value indefiniteness one could hope for, and we will make use of it in our proposal for a quantum random number generator.
-The proof relies on the weaker result described above, so we demonstrate that first, and deduce the main result as a corollary.
+This difference allows us to deduce an even stronger result, with particular relevance to quantum random number generators: there are pairs of observables such that, if one of them is assigned the value 1 by an admissible assignment function under which \mathcal{O} is noncontextual, the other must be value indefinite.
+This is the best guarantee of located value indefiniteness one could hope for, and we will make use of it in our proposal for a quantum random number generator.
+The proof relies on the weaker result described above, so we demonstrate that first and deduce the main result as a corollary.
 Note that there are larger values than $\frac{3}{\sqrt{14}}$ for which these results are true.
-However, this number is more than sufficient for our purposes, and the larger values we found require significantly longer proofs.
+However, this number is more than